The algebraic boundary of the sonc cone: On the equality

 \section{On the equality $\Splus_A = \Pplus_A$}

-We deduce, as a corollary of our description of the boundary of the sonc cone, a combinatorial characterization of when the sonc cone is equal to the nonnegativity cone.
+We deduce, as a corollary of our description of the boundary of the sonc-cone, a combinatorial characterization of when the sonc-cone is equal to the nonnegativity cone.

 \begin{thm} Let $A$ be a support set, generic in the sense that all simplicial circuits $\bc \in C$ are full-dimensional.
-Then, $\Splus_A = \Pplus_A$ if and only if each sonc-complex $\Gamma$ is defined by a unique top-dimensional cell $\gamma$. \end{thm}
+Then, $\Splus_A = \Pplus_A$ if and only if for each $f\in \Splus_A$, the set $\Gamma_f$ is defined by a unique top-dimensional cell $\gamma$. \end{thm}

 \begin{proof} It suffices to show that each exponential sum $f$ which belongs to the boundary of $\Splus_A$ belongs to the boundary of $\Pplus_A$.
-If the sonc-complex $\Gamma$ is empty, then some monomial corresponding to a vertex of $\cN(A)$ has a vanishing coefficient, implying that $f$ belongs to the boundary of $\Pplus_A$.
-If the sonc-complex $\Gamma_f$ is non-empty, then by assumption it is a sub-polytope of $\cN(A)$.
-Then. by Proposition~\ref{pro:AllCircuitsSingularPoint}, $f$ has a singular point, so that $f$ belongs to the boundary of $\Pplus_A$. \end{proof}
+If $\Gamma_f$ is empty, then some monomial corresponding to a vertex of $\cN(A)$ has a vanishing coefficient, implying that $f$ belongs to the boundary of $\Pplus_A$.
+If the $\Gamma_f$ is non-empty, then by assumption $\gamma$ is a sub-polytope of $\cN(A)$ fulfilling that $c \subset \gamma$ implies that $c \in S(f)$.
+Since $S(f)$ is non-empty, and all simplicial circuits are full-dimensional, Corollary~\ref{cor:RegularSoncSupporIntersection} implies that $M(f) = \varnothing$.
+Then, $f$ is effectively supported on $A \cap \gamma$, and $S(f)$ is the set of all simplicial circuits contained in $A\cap \gamma$.
+Hence, by Proposition~\ref{pro:AllCircuitsSingularPoint}, $f$ has a singular point, so that $f$ belongs to the boundary of $\Pplus_A$. \end{proof}

-In \cite[Conjecture 22]{Chandrasekaran:Murray:Wierman}, it was conjectured that the sonc cone is equal to the nonnegativity cone only if either the support set consists of the vertices of a simplex with two additional non-vertices, or if there is a unique non-vertex.
+In \cite[Conjecture 22]{Chandrasekaran:Murray:Wierman}, it was conjectured that the sonc-cone is equal to the nonnegativity cone only if either the support set consists of the vertices of a simplex with two additional non-vertices, or if there is a unique non-vertex.
 We provide a family of counterexamples to this conjecture.

 \begin{remark} Let $V$ be the vertices of the polytope $\cN(V)$, and assume that the origin is contained in the interior of $\cN(V)$.
 Let $F \preccurlyeq \cN(V)$ be a simplicial face of $\cN(V)$.
 Set $V_F = V\cap F$, and consider the support set